pralamsal/product-management-service/README.md

 # product-management-service

+This is a microservice implemented using Spring Boot.
+It uses Spring Data JPA to store and retrieve data in a relational database (H2 Database).

 To run the application, run the following command in a terminal window in the project directory

 ####  `./mvnw spring-boot:run`